 =SUMIF(ARRAYFORMULA(FIND("Apple", C3:C7)), ">0", E3:E7)

-This formula will return the sum of sales for items that exactly match "Apple" with the correct case, ignoring any other variations like "apple" or "APPLE".
+This formula will return the sum of sales for items that exactly match "Apple" with the correct case, ignoring any other variations, such as "apple" or "APPLE".

 The SUMIFS function can be combined with the TODAY function to sum values based on date criteria that involve the current date.
-This is particularly useful when you want to analyze data in real-time or track ongoing trends, such as sales made today, this week, or within a specific time range relative to today.
+This is particularly useful when you want to analyze data in real-time or track ongoing trends, such as sales made today, this week, or within a specific time range relative to the current day.

-Assume we have a sales record, and we want to sum the total sales of items that were sold today.
+Assume we have a sales record, and we want to calculate the total sales of items sold today.

 Let's reflect on it in this formula: